 DAD GIVES ANW A TRY

-Lylah’s father himself got in the ANW action at this year’s Minneapolis City Qualifiers as a 41-year-old rookie.
+Lylah’s father himself got in the ANW action at last year’s Minneapolis City Qualifiers as a 41-year-old rookie.
 The man, who People Magazine called “The World’s Greatest Dad”, made it through the first obstacle before being thwarted by the new Double Twister challenge.